Clayton Behavioral Philosophy

 All clients undergo a comprehensive assessment upon intake to determine the appropriate course of care.
 Staff have the ability to perform psychiatric, psychological, and neurological evaluations to draw evidence.
 Medications are provided by the in-house pharmacy as needed.

-The facility’s Intensive Outpatient Program (IOP) offers various forms of counseling and therapy as well as psychoeducational classes on topics such as the neurobiology of addiction, emotional regulation, grief and loss, lifestyle balance, and mindfulness.
+The facility’s Intensive Outpatient Program (IOP) offers various forms of counseling and therapy as well as psychoeducational classes on topics such as the neurobiology of addiction, emotional regulation, grief and loss, relapses prevention, lifestyle balance, and mindfulness.
+It is six weeks in length and includes vocational counseling and family therapy, as needed.
 Regular drug and alcohol screenings are provided.

 Treatment plans include weekly individual, group, family, and couples therapy, plus case management and workshops to enhance education and job skills.
 Both adults and adolescents can participate in cognitive behavioral therapy (CBT), which is designed specifically for depression and anxiety.
 The main goal of the program is to teach clients key cognitive and behavioral techniques to cope with uncomfortable symptoms and reduce levels of distress.
 A step-down program offers the same services at a less intensive pace.

 Other treatments offered at this establishment include electroconvulsive therapy (ECT), vagus nerve stimulation (VNS), and dialectical behavioral therapy (DBT).
-Additional services include AA meetings, various support groups for family members, a 12-week family-to-family workshop on mental illness, a peer-to-peer support group for individuals with mental illness, and eight-week mindfulness programs for all ages.
+Additional services include Alcoholics Anonymous (AA) meetings, various support groups for family members, a 12-week family-to-family workshop on mental illness, a peer-to-peer support group for individuals with mental illness, and six-week mindfulness programs for all ages.

-There are also specific programs for adolescents which include psychoeducational testing, placement services, vocational counseling, and services for Aspergers.
+There are also specific programs for adolescents which include psychoeducational testing, placement services, vocational counseling, and services for conditions on the Autism spectrum, including Asperger’s.
 Additional testing offered by the facility can determine a child’s learning style as well as possible disabilities, giftedness, and a diagnosis for ADHD.

-According to the facility’s website, the medical director is a professor of clinical psychiatry, and the treatment team includes child and adolescent psychiatrists, licensed clinical social workers (LCSW), and licensed professional counselors (LPC).
+According to the facility’s website, the treatment team includes child and adolescent psychiatrists, licensed clinical social workers (LCSW), and licensed professional counselors (LPC).

 User ReviewsReview this Center